-Align the items of the flexible <div> element:
+Position the items of the flexible <div> element with space between the lines:

 The alignContent property aligns the flexible container's items when the items do not use all available space on the cross-axis (vertically).